May Vale: Style

 Throughout her life Vale exhibited at venues including the Victorian Artists Society, the Women's Art Club, the Athenaeum, and held a one-woman show in 1927 at Queens Hall.
 Her intimist interpretation of Heidelberg School impressionist techniques is compared favourably with that of other women artists Jane Sutherland, Clara Southern and Jane Price.

 Legacy

-Vale died on 6 August 1945 in Melbourne, pre-deceased by her husband.
-Her works are in the collections of the National Gallery of Victoria, the Art Gallery of New South Wales.
+At eighty-two years of age, Vale died on 6 August 1945, at 15 Ardoyne Street Black Rock, where she had lived since the late 1930s.
+She was buried at Cheltenham Cemetery, pre-deceased by her husband.